+300 and 400

+level courses

+Five

+Senior requirement

 The capstone experience in the Department of Education Studies is the senior seminar (EDUC 490).
 Students engage in a half semester of common readings determined by the seminar faculty member and then select and complete an individual, empirical project.
 This original research is the subject of a 25-35 page thesis and a final presentation.
-Students must earn a grade of C or higher to successfully meet the senior requirement.
+Students must earn a grade of C or higher to

+successfully meet the senior requirement.

+Additional information Recent changes in major

 Requirements for a minor in Education Studies

+DePauw University Catalog 2021-2022

+Total courses required Five

 Core courses EDUC 170, EDUC 222, EDUC 223

+Other courses

-Two additional courses in Education Studies, at least one of which must be at the 300 level.
+Two additional courses in Education Studies, at least one of which must

+be at the 300 level.